 If your landlord wants to increase your rent, he or she must follow certain rules.
-For example, the landlord cannot increase the rent if you have not been in the place for at least 12 months.
+For example, the landlord cannot increase the rent if you have been in the place for less than 12 months.
 Landlords must give tenants three months’ notice if they increase the rent.
 This means the landlord must tell you in writing three months before you start to pay the higher rent.
 The month you receive the notice doesn’t count, even if you receive notice on the first of the month.
 The landlord must use a special form called Notice of Rent Increase.

 Getting repairs made

-The landlord must put up a sign that says who you should to call if there is an emergency.
+The landlord must put up a sign that says who you should call if there is an emergency.
 If you have problems with the electricity, the toilet doesn’t work or there is no hot water, for example, the landlord must fix it.
 The law says a landlord must make such repairs.
 Ask your landlord to make the repairs.
 It is a good idea to do this in writing and keep a copy of the letter.
 If the landlord doesn’t make the repairs, phone the Residential Tenancy Branch or the Tenant Resource & Advisory Centre.